The Excel STEYX function calculates the standard error for the line of best fit, through a supplied set of x- and y- values.

 |known_x's||-||known_y's array).(This must contain the same number of data values as the|

 Note that the Steyx function will interpret text representations of numbers as numeric values.
 Other text values, that cannot be interpreted as numbers are ignored, along with the corresponding value in the other array of x- or y- values.

 The Standard Error for the line of best fit can be calculated by the Excel Steyx function.
-This, function, which is shown in cell C12 of the example spreadsheet, has the form:
+This function, as shown in cell C12 of the example spreadsheet, has the form:

-Further information and examples of the Excel Steyx function can be found on the Microsoft Office website.
+Further information and examples of the Excel Steyx function are provided on the Microsoft Office website.

 If you get an error from the Excel Steyx function this is likely to be one of the following:

 |#N/A||-||Occurs if the array of known_x's is not the same length as the array of known_y's.|

 |#DIV/0!||-||Occurs if the supplied known_x's and known_y's arrays contain fewer than 3 values.|